-Families without Fear (FwF) is a behaviour change program, working specifically with people who perpetrate abuse and/or violence within their intimate of family relationships.
-Its specific focus is the use of violent or abusive behaviours, which means exploring and individuals’ attitudes, beliefs, emotional literacy and emotional regulation, and how these may relate to their problematic behaviours.
+Safer Communities is a behaviour change program, working specifically with people who perpetrate abuse and/or violence within their intimate family relationships.
+Its specific focus is the use of violent or abusive behaviours, which means exploring individuals’ attitudes, beliefs, emotional literacy and emotional regulation, and how these may relate to their problematic behaviours.

 Individuals may also self-refer.
-This can either be done by contacting one of our FwF team members or via our on-line form.
+This can either be done by contacting one of our Safer Futures team members or via our online form.

-- attitudes and understandings of family and domestic violence and the potential impacts this may have had on partners, children, parents etc;
+- Attitudes and understandings of family and domestic violence and the potential impacts this may have had on their partners, children, parents etc;

-- risk indicators, including alcohol consumption or use of illicit substances, history of violence both within the home and more generally within the community, children
+- Risk indicators, including alcohol consumption or use of illicit substances, history of violence both within the home and more generally within the community;

 Risk and suitability are not the same.
 Risk relates to the likelihood that an individual will engage in the identified behaviours or behavioural patterns.
 While a person may be considered to be a high risk, due to the presence of several risk factors, they may not be suitable to engage in program.
 Similarly, a person who is considered a low risk would also likely be considered as not suitable to engage, however the reasoning would be different.
 It is important to be aware that a low risk does not mean that a person will not behave violently or abusively, it just means that they are less likely to engage in this behaviour than someone who has a moderate or high risk of doing so.